jcfergus/sharp/README.md

 ####Classes of Elements
 - _SharpServer_ - SharpServer is the central "brain" of SHARP.
 It consists of a message queue system with multiple queues, plugins for processing messages from the other elements, and a web-based UI for configuration and administration of the SHARP system.
 The SharpServer may be hosted on-premise if you have a reliable network connection, static IP address (or dynamic DNS) and are allowed to run simple HTTP-based services, or may be hosted in an off-premise hosting environment (recommended).
-- _SharpStation_ - SharpStations are the interfaces between the SharpServer, and the variety of sensors and devices that the SHARP project will support.
+- _SharpStation_ - SharpStations are the interfaces between the SharpServer and the variety of sensors and devices that the SHARP project will support.
 The current design for the SharpStation is Raspberry Pi-based, but could be expanded to other devices (such as BeagleBone, Arduino, Spark Core, etc) in the future (if you're interested in helping, e-mail jferg@thedotin.net).
 - _SharpUI_ - SharpUI is the interface between the user and the SharpServer.
 SharpUI will initially be a web-based UI which can be run in a browser, or in a full-screen kiosk mode on a touch-screen device.
 Administrative UI will be segregated from end-user UI.

 ####Connectivity